baptiste-pasquier/cookiecutter-template/README.md

 ## Features

 - Dependency management with [Poetry]
+- Pre-commit hooks with [pre-commit]
+- Testing with [pytest]
+- Code coverage with [Codecov]
+- Continuous integration with [GitHub Actions]
+- [Ruff] with following plugins:
   - Linting with [Flake8]
   - Code formatting with [Black]
   - Import sorting with [isort]
   - Automated Python syntax upgrades with [pyupgrade]
-- Pre-commit hooks with [pre-commit]
-- Testing with [pytest]
-- Code coverage with [Codecov]
-- Continuous integration with [GitHub Actions]
+  - Docstring style checks with [pydocstyle]

 [black]: https://github.com/psf/black
 [codecov]: https://about.codecov.io/